Student Code of Conduct

 The rights of social work students include, but are not limited to:

-- Right to participate in shaping the development of plans, programs, and policies that affect the quality of the Garland School of Social Work’s curriculum.
+- Right to participate in shaping the development of plans, programs, and policies that affect the quality of the curriculum of the Garland School of Social Work.

 - Right to learn in an environment that promotes individual and career development.